joaomelo/balance/README.md

 firebase use some-project-id
 ```

 Rename the `.env.exampe` file to just `.env`.
-For the local environment this is enough, but the `.env` file will need further updates if we want to deploy to the cloud later.
+For the local environment, this is enough, but the `.env` file will need further updates if we want to deploy to the cloud later.

 Type `npm start` to run Balance.
 It will be available at `http://localhost:8181`.
 The default local user credentials are: